Translate

 Voivodeships, Gubernias, and Departments in Russian Poland

 After the formation of the Polish-Lithuanian Commonwealth in 1569, the chief administrative division in Poland was the Wojwództwo, translated into English as Voivodeship, Administrative District, or Province.
-After the third partition of Poland on 24 Oct 1795, Poland ceased to exist as a … Continue reading
+After the third partition of Poland on 24 Oct 1795, Poland ceased to … Continue reading

 Posted in Daily Journal